Saturday, September 1, 2018

 The height from the upper edge of the upper bearing block to the hub bolting hole axis shall be 30mm to prevent a tail strike during forceful maneuvering and crashes.
 As pictured below on the left, for the 30 mm height rotor setup, the shaft dent of the V950 shaft coincides with the upper bearing block, and the collar's screw wedges to the dent's upper corner in the picture after installing the collar.
 When friction-fitting the main shaft, the retaining collar's bolting needs dents because the extra friction used to fit the main shaft above the friction resistance can be greater than an undented collar bolting's friction can handle.
 More importantly, during the pull-out of the main shaft, the entire main shaft friction on the motor bell is countered by pulling the collar with a pair of pliers, as pictured on the right.
 The stator rotation stopper is an M3 setscrew CA-glued and bolted on halfway.
 Be careful not to wedge the bolt in between the strut for the fuselage and the strut for the servo because that space is not enough for free-vertical pressing of the stater onto the bearing block.
 The bolt should be between the 2 struts toward the two sides of the fuselage plates.

 The DFC pin requires a bushing section without threads with the DFC arm.
 Factory partial threaded M2-15mm bolts with 3mm end threading take multiple weeks to deliver, and even then, the non-threaded section isn't a high-quality fit because a bolt is never meant to be a bushing axix.
 For fast production, use copper tape of 1/4 inch to wrap the section in contact with DFC arm bushing.
 The copper foil tape and M2 fully-threaded bolts are part of the essential supplies of the science and art industries and so the delivery is the fastest among all parts of the build.
 As pictured here, the 1/4 inch copper tapes generally have a similar thickness as very thin clear stationary tape.
-The example needs 2 layers of the tape, so the length to use is 2mm x 3.14, about 6 mm.
+The example needs 2 layers of the tape, so the length to use is 2mm x 3.14 x 2, about 12 mm.
 The product description of the copper foil tape often indicates "double-sided" adhesion, but, depending on product picture, the adhesive is double-sided while the copper foil facing outside can not be double-sided with adhesives, so the outside face is without adhisives and with low friction.
 The wrapping doesn't need to be very neat or tight because it can always be compacted after inserting into a DFC arm, just by use a screw driver to tun and rub the foil against the DFC arm's inner wall for a couple minutes.

 The main shaft anti rotation setscrew is in the aft truss section, additional 1 3/4 zip tie insert is on the left.
 The zip tie insert should be short so not to allow it to be bent during insertion with pliers and nicking the motor stater.
 See pictures here.